Progress Report

 Looking north along the Velothi Mountains and across the famous Dwemer ruin of Hendor-Stardumz.

 Description: The towering Velothi Mountains form the border between Morrowind and Skyrim and are riddled with dangerous passes, only a few of which actually serve as passage between the two provinces.
+The lower valleys are secluded and forested, home to a few hardscrabble hamlets and egg mines, while the bleak and snowy upper passes are the purview of smugglers and worse.

 Clambering Moor